Amplitude analysis of the $B^{0}\to K^{*0}\mu^+\mu^-$ decay

 The variation of the efficiency to reconstruct and select the signal across the kinematic phase space is accounted for in the fit by multiplying the differential decay rate by an efficiency function obtained from simulated samples.
-This efficiency function is parameterised using a sum over the product of four one-dimensional Legendre polynomials, each depending on one angle or $q^2$.
+This efficiency function is parameterised using different orders of Legendre polynomials, each depending on one angle or $q^2$, without assuming factorisation.
 No significant dependence of the efficiency on $k^2$ is observed.
 Moreover, the relative efficiency between rare and control modes is obtained from these simulations and the efficiency model is validated by comparing the measured ratio of branching fractions of the two control modes to its known value~\cite{PDG2022}.

 An extended unbinned maximum-likelihood fit to the five-dimensional differential decay rate, in $q^{2}, \, k^2$ and the three decay angles, and the \textit{B}-candidate invariant mass distribution, $m_{K\pi\mu\mu}$, is performed using the \textsc{TensorFlow} library~\cite{tensorflow2015-whitepaper} with an interface to the \textsc{Minuit} minimisation algorithm~\cite{James:1975dr,Brun:1997pa}.
 The $m_{K\pi\mu\mu}$ distribution is used in the fit to discriminate signal from background, where the background is composed primarily from random combination of tracks.
-The real part of the ${\mathcal{C}}^{(\prime)}_9$ and ${\mathcal{C}}^{(\prime)}_{10}$ coefficients are allowed to vary in the fit, while the coefficients ${\mathcal{C}}^{(\prime)}_{7}$, which are strongly constrained by radiative $B$ decays~\cite{Paul:2016urs}, are fixed to their SM values.
-Since \Bz and \Bzb decays are treated jointly in the analysis, only the CP-averaged decay rate is accessed and no sensitivity to the imaginary part of the Wilson coefficients can be achieved.
-In addition to the above-mentioned Wilson coefficients, a large number of signal parameters is extracted simultaneously from the fit to data: the local and non-local FF parameters, the CKM factor $V_{tb}V^*_{ts}$ that enters in the normalisation of Eq.~\ref{eq:amp_dep} and the S-wave relative magnitude and phase, while the local S-wave FFs are treated as nuisance parameters.
+The real parts of the ${\mathcal{C}}^{(\prime)}_9$ and ${\mathcal{C}}^{(\prime)}_{10}$ coefficients are allowed to vary in the fit, while the coefficients ${\mathcal{C}}^{(\prime)}_{7}$, which are strongly constrained by radiative $B$ decays~\cite{Paul:2016urs}, are fixed to their SM values.
+Since \Bz and \Bzb decays are treated jointly in the analysis, only the \textit{CP}-averaged decay rate is accessed and no sensitivity to the imaginary part of the Wilson coefficients can be achieved.
+In addition to the above-mentioned Wilson coefficients, a large number of signal parameters is extracted simultaneously from the fit to data: the local and non-local FF parameters, the Cabibbo-Kobayashi-Maskawa (CKM) factor $V_{tb}V^*_{ts}$ that enters in the normalisation of Eq.~\ref{eq:amp_dep} and the S-wave relative magnitude and phase, while the local S-wave FFs are treated as nuisance parameters.

 The convergence of the polynomial expansion employed to model the non-local hadronic contributions $\mathcal{H}_\lambda$ is carefully investigated.
 The polynomial expansion is performed around $q^{2} = 0$, the truncation point of the expansion is chosen by repeating the fit with increasing orders of polynomials and the Akaike information criterion~\cite{Akaike} is used to decide on the statistical relevance of each additional set of coefficients.
 A fourth-order expansion is found to be sufficient.
 The \textit{B}-candidate mass distribution for the signal is parameterised by a sum of two Crystal Ball functions~\cite{Skwarnicki:1986xj}.
 Finally, the $k^{2}$ dependence of the signal amplitudes is modelled using a relativistic Breit--Wigner function for the spin-1 \Kstarz resonance and the LASS parameterisation~\cite{Aston:1987ir} for the S-wave component.